mwcremer/dnd-bx/combined.md

 ## <a name="clearing_ruins"></a> 2.
 Clearing Ruins

 Settlers plan to move into an abandoned settlement or stronghold.
 Before they arrive, the PCs need to scout the area and clear out any monsters or other dangers that inhabit the place.
-The ruins need not be in a remote area---they could even be within (or beneath) a major settlement.
+The ruins need not be in a remote area&mdash;they could even be within (or beneath) a major settlement.

 ## <a name="contacting_a_lost_civilisation"></a> 3.
 Contacting a Lost Civilisation